owenforeman1/NoSQL-Social-Network-API/README.md

 ## Description

 I wanted to create the backend for a social network app.
 This was created with Mongodb and stores users, thoughts and reactions.
 I learned a lot about mongo and backend for apps.
+I struggled with contollers but this app helped me a lot and I understand them much more now.

-## Table of Contents (Optional)
+## Table of Contents

 If your README is long, add a table of contents to make it easy for users to find what they need.